URI:

 problem here.

-Chilean: No, we don’t have race issues here.
-We do have
+> Chilean: No, we don’t have race issues here.
+We do have issues

 upon.

-Me: (finding a darker skinned Chilean in the crowd) What
+> Me: (finding a darker skinned Chilean in the crowd) What about

 of their whiteness.
 Marriages between different economic classes